DataVisualisationc/Assignment-2_Artificial-Intelligence/README.md

 That means you guys **don't have to worry about how to parse/process the raw data**, all you guys need to do is understand which variables and methods from library and inside the parser code are usable in your algorithm
 For example, start_node, goals,G.neighbour, G.successors

-Library used networkx (for data structures) , matplotlib (for drawing)
+Library used: networkx (for data structures) , matplotlib (for drawing)

 # How to test the parser file?
 ## 1 Install networkx and matlib Library